-Identified Need Hospital Initiative Primary Objective of the Initiative Single or Multi- Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation Evaluation dates Outcome Continuation of Initiative Primary Care Needs for "at- Risk" Adolescents Adolescent Pediatrician Operated by Catholic Charities, the Villa Maria and St. Vincent's Centers in Timonium offer residential mental health treatment for nearly 160 children between the ages of 5 to 14.
-Owing to a variety of complex socio- economic issues, this highly at-risk population tends to have a variety of associated medical conditions.
+Identified Need Access to primary care needs for "at risk" adolescents Hospital Initiative To provide care to at-risk adolescents Primary Objective of the Initiative/Metrics that will be used to evaluate the results Operated by Catholic Charities, the Villa Maria and St. Vincent's Centers in Timonium offers residential mental health treatment for approximately 170 children between the ages of 5 to 14.
+Owing to a variety of complex socio-economic issues, this highly at-risk population tends to have a variety of associated medical conditions.
 GBMC has provided a Pediatrician to the centers in order to provide primary care assessments and treatment, review medical reports and coordinate specialized care and dietary needs as necessary and preventive care.
-Multi- Year Catholic Charities 160 patients were served yielding 1,500 annual visits.
-Because the primary Focus is education and treatment, the result is two-fold.
-By guiding at risk children and their parents to find specialized/routine care and treatment they have less absences from school and a better chance for success.
-Predictor of Success- The benefits of better Specialized care have reduced the frequency of Dr. and/or ED visits.
-On-going Service Servi
+Single or Multi-Year InitiativeTime Period Multi-Year Initiative Key Partners and/or Hospitals in initiative development and/or implementation Catholic Charities How were the outcomes evaluated?
+The primary criteria for success of this program is the reduction of doctor and/or emergancy room visits as a result of better specialized care.
+Outcome (Include process and impact measures) 182 patients were served yielding 1,550 annual visits.
+Because the primary focus is education and treatment, the result is two fold.
+By guiding at risk children and their parents to find specialized/ routine care and treatment they have less absences from school and a better chance for success.
+Continuation of Initiative This is an on-going Initiative Cost of initiative for current FY? \$192,436